-Public Records Act.
-Further, the California Supreme Court emphasized that a public agency's own characterization of its intent is not dispositive.
-The best practice continues to be to complete a thorough review before releasing responsive records.
+Consequently, public agencies should continue to conduct a thorough and exhaustive review of responsive documents before releasing any materials in response to a Public Records Act request.
+The California Supreme Court acknowledged that its decision was limited to "truly inadvertent disclosures and must not be abused to permit the type of selective disclosure" prohibited by the Public Records Act.54 Further, the California Supreme Court emphasized that a public agency's own characterization of its intent is not dispositive.55 The best practice continues to be to complete a thorough review before releasing responsive records.